Smart-Indoor-Gardening-System/DiseaseDetectionAPI/README.md

 #### NGINX Configuration
 - Configure NGINX to forward requests to the Flask app running on a port.
+- Set up SSL/TLS certificate obtained from Python Certbot for secure communicatio

 #### Elastic APM Configuration
 - Set up an Elastic APM instance and obtain the service name, secret token, and server URL.
 - Update the `app.config['ELASTIC_APM']` dictionary with the obtained credentials.

+#### CORS Configuration
+- Implement CORS to only allow requests from the Floravision frontend.
+Update the CORS configuration in the Flask app accordingly.

 ### Dependencies